great-expectations/great_expectations/docs/docusaurus/docs/core/define_expectations/organize_expectation_suites.md

    To create a new Expectation Suite you will instantiate the `ExpectationSuite` class, which is available from the `great_expectations` module.

    Each Expectation Suite will require a unique name.
-In the following code update the variable `suite_name` with a a name relevant to your data.
+In the following code update the variable `suite_name` with a name relevant to your data.
 Then execute the code to create your Expectation Suite:

    ```python title="Python input" name="docs/docusaurus/docs/core/define_expectations/_examples/organize_expectations_into_suites.py - create an Expectation Suite"
    ```